jasikpark/jasik-xyz/content/portfolio/_index.md

 {{< figure >}}
 {{< iframe-with-chrome src="/www/getgpower.com/" >}}
 {{% figcaption %}}
-Totally overhauled a neglected Wordpress website into an updated and accessible design that loads in half the time and cut costs to host in half.
-Using Tailwindcss and Netlify as my main weapons, in addition to writing semantic HTML that's accessible v.s. the setup previously on the website.
+Overhauled a neglected WordPress website into an updated accessible design that loads in half the time and cuts hosting costs in half.
+Took the core of the WordPress website design and reimplemented it in the new medium of a [statically generated website](https://jamstack.org/what-is-jamstack/) via [Hugo](https://gohugo.io).
+[Tailwindcss](https://tailwindcss.com/) and [Netlify](https://netlify.com) were my main weapons, in addition to writing [semantic HTML](https://en.wikipedia.org/wiki/Semantic_HTML).
 {{% /figcaption %}}
 {{< /figure >}}